 ‘Theres no such thing as bad weather, just inappropriate clothing’ is a famous quote you’ve likely heard before, but the spirit of adventure that inspired that quote may be lacking in today’s Britain.

-GO Outdoors recently comissioned a survey a survey of over 2,000 adults in the UK where we found that more than half of working adults spend less than 30 minutes outside in the fresh air, with 83% barely seeing any daylight at all due to leaving for work before sunrise and coming home after sunset during those shorter winter days.
+GO Outdoors recently comissioned a survey of over 2,000 adults in the UK where we found that more than half of working adults spend less than 30 minutes outside a day in the fresh air, with 83% barely seeing any daylight at all due to leaving for work before sunrise and coming home after sunset during those shorter winter days.

 Managing that work/life balance is difficult at the best of times, perhaps even more so in winter where excuses are often easier to come by.
 Survey respondents cited: poor weather (62%), illness (23%) and being tired (16%) as the main reasons for not going outdoors in colder months.